SietseAchterop/RtcNoordApp/README.md

 ### Session Info

-In this tab some parts of the session can be configured: Crew name, Boat type, calibration value, venue, ..
+In this tab some parts of the session can be configured: Crew name, Boat type, calibration value, venue, video, ..
 Initially the boattype is inferred from the csvdata, but a custom type can be selected.

 Be sure to set the values the very first time the session is created from the csv-data.